Homeowners stay put as consumer confidence ebbs

 Story link: Homeowners stay put as consumer confidence ebbs

-Related financial stories to: Homeowners stay put as consumer confidence ebbs:
+Related financial stories to: Homeowners stay put as consumer confidence ebbs

-- Consumer confidence falls in December
+- Consumer confidence at 34-year low

 Next: Nationwide woes first-time buyers despite LTV slash »

-Visited 1245 times, 5 so far today
+Visited 769 times, 1 so far today